Thrones and slaves, weapons and dangling heads -- you'll see an astounding collection of African tribal art at Bronze Kingdom.

 Citing Orlando's huge visitor statistics -- 68 million people passed through in 2016, and that's not counting residents -- the Bennetts rented out a space in a South Orlando office park and opened for business.

 You can visit most weekdays.
 Admission is $10 for adults, $5 for children.

 Bennett won't always be around to give you the tour media received today, but that's OK.
 Director/Curator Philip Ringler and/or Director of Sales Khalil Osiris are always around, and they're just as passionate about the African tribal art at Bronze Kingdom, which bills itself as the largest African bronze collection in the world.
 Group tours are available too, and I think a solid two-hour immersion with guidance is the way to go.

 Give it a try.
 Whether you just want to look and learn, or are interested in buying a piece -- some are reasonably priced -- you will have an experience unlike any you have had before -- even if you have a PhD in Art History.

-Bronze Kingdom is located at 8249 Parklne Boulevard, Suite 400, in Orlando.
+UPDATE: Bronze Kingdom moved after this posted, so the backdrop is different than what yo see here.
+Bronze Kingdom is now in the Orlando Fashion Square Mall, 3201 E Colonial Dr., M16, Orlando, FL 32803, near the move theaters.
 The phone number is 407.203.8864 and the website is bronzekingdom.com.
 Report back.
 I'd love to hear what you think.